bishwajeet0771/lambda_function/README.md

 ### Increasing Timeout Session for Lambda Execution:
 To ensure that the Lambda function had enough time to execute its tasks, I increased the timeout session.
 This allowed the function to complete its operations without timing out prematurely.

+### Adding Permissions:
+I added the necessary permissions to the Lambda function's IAM role to ensure it could perform the required operations on EC2 instances and EBS snapshots.